 You may not be aware of it, but you are in control.
-Toxic people want your love and attention just like they want a pay raise at work or an upgrade on their car–they’re predators that look for any opportunity to get what they can’t earn by being productive!
+Toxic people want your love and attention just like they want a pay raise at work or an upgrade on their car–they’re predators.
+Toxic people find any opportunity to get what they can’t earn by being productive!
 But here’s the thing:

-YOU CAN AVOID THESE emotionally draining relationships with good guys because no one deserves them more than us; we need partners who will stand beside us through thick and thin – so why don’t ya think about becoming my friend?
+YOU CAN AVOID THESE emotionally draining relationships with toxic people displaying toxic behavior in your life; we need partners who will stand beside us through thick and thin – so why don’t ya think about becoming my friend? 🙂

-Toxic individuals can be an absolute bane for your life.
+Toxic individuals fly red flags shamelessly and can be an absolute drag on your life.
 But the good news is, you don’t have to put up with them!
-Check out these five reasons why they are attracting all of this negativity and what kind of changes might help clear things up in no time at all:
+Check out these (7) reasons why they are attracting all of this negativity and what kind of changes might help clear things up in no time at all: